Do Foxes Attack Humans?

 Rabid Foxes

-Foxes can get rabies, (according to the Center for Disease Control and Prevention, 7% of cases reported to them are caused by foxes), However, the good news is that in America, the fox strain of rabies almost never infects humans.
+Foxes can get rabies, with 7% of cases reported to the Center for Disease Control and Prevention caused by these animals.
+The good news is that in America, the fox strain of rabies almost never infects humans.

 The Feeling of Being Trapped

-A fox may attack if it feels cornered or trapped.
-If you are approaching a fox and it does not have an escape route, it may feel threatened and could lash out in an attempt to defend itself.
-It is important to give the fox some space and not corner it if you see one in the wild.
+A fox might attack if it feels trapped.
+Approaching without an escape route can make it feel threatened.
+Give the fox some space and avoid cornering it if you see one in the wild.

 A Mother’s Instinct

 Just like any other animal, a mother fox will attack if she feels her cubs are in danger.
-If you see a fox with cubs, it is best to give them a wide berth and avoid getting too close.
-A mother fox can be very protective of her young and may view you as a threat if you get too close.
+If you spot a fox with cubs, give them a wide berth and keep your distance.
+A mother fox can be very protective and may see you as a threat if you get too close.